H1. General accounting principles

 - air emissions, including data on fossil and biogenic carbon dioxide

 - water emissions

-- Emissions of greenhouse gases from incineration are calculated using emission factors for the fuel’s thermal value.
+- Greenhouse gas emissions from incineration are calculated using emission factors for the fuel’s thermal value.
 Source: IPCC Guidelines 2006.
+(Scope 1 emissions)

-- Emissions of greenhouse gases from purchased electricity are calculated using the country’s emission factor published by the International Energy Agency (IEA), 2018.
+- Greenhouse gas emissions from purchased electricity are calculated using the country’s emission factor published by the International Energy Agency (IEA), 2018.
 (Scope 2 emissions, location-based)

-This is the first year that Essity has published an integrated Annual and Sustainability Report and has reported sustainability information in line with Global Reporting Initiative’s (GRI) guidelines according to GRI Reporting Standards: Core.
-The Report has been structured in accordance with GRI principles, meaning that the content is determined by the issues that are most material to Essity and its stakeholders, and that the content provides a complete overview of the operations.
+Essity reports sustainability information in accordance with the Global Reporting Initiative (GRI) guidelines for GRI Reporting Standards: Core.
+The report has been structured in accordance with GRI principles, meaning that the content is determined by the issues that are most material to Essity and its stakeholders, and that the content provides a complete overview of the operations.
 Essity’s 20 subject areas in the materiality analysis are matched against GRI indicators, and they form the selection of the indicators that Essity presents in this report.
 Essity reports on all GRI indicators that are identified as material and on a relevant level.
-In addition, Essity reports a number of general indicators according to GRI Standards: Comprehensive option as we believe this may simplify the information in the report.
+In addition, Essity reports a number of general standard disclosures according to the GRI Standards: Comprehensive option as this clarifies the information in the report.
 Any omissions or incomplete data are commented on directly in the GRI index.
-The entire report has been reviewed by EY.
-The report is aimed at specialist audiences with an interest in sustainability performance, including analysts, investors and NGOs.
-More detailed information about Essity’s work on environmental and social issues is available at www.essity.com/sustainability.
+The Sustainability Report has been reviewed by EY.
+Additional information about Essity’s work on social and environmental issues is available at www.essity.com/sustainability.
 The index can be found in the chapter Indexes.

 The UN Guiding principles

 Essity uses the reporting framework for the United Nations Guiding Principles on Business and Human Rights and has reported on the overarching aspects contained in the framework.